mymadlab/KQL/sum-sumif.md

 # Sum/Sumif

 - Sum returns a grand total of the indicated column
-- Sumif allows for you to filter based on a condition
+- Sumif allows for you to filter based on a condition like countif

 ## Sum